franck-gaspoz/CommandLine.NetCore/README.md

 - compatibile with [**AnsiVtConsole.NetCore**](https://github.com/franck-gaspoz/AnsiVtConsole.NetCore) :

-    - **a text printer engine** that supports **print directives** allowing to manage console functionalities from text itself, as html would do but with a simplest grammar (that can be configured).
+    - **a text printer engine** that supports **print directives** allowing to manage console functionalities from text itself, as html would do but with a simplest syntax (that can be configured).
 That makes possible colored outputs, cursor control, text scrolling and also dynamic C# execution (scripting), based on **System.Console** and **ANSI VT100 / VT52 (VT100 type Fp or 3Fp, Fs, CSI, SGR)**

     - The console output can be controlled by:
         - tokens in a string (print directives)